justanothercell/kommando/README.md

 # ./kdolib/link is a bash file which inserts the kommando library paths
 ./kommando $(./kdolib/link) examples/hello.kdo examples/hello -cr

-# run witnout any arguments to see a list of options
+# run witout any arguments to see a list of options
 ./kommando
 ```
 Note that this is meant to be compiled with gcc and uses certain gnu compiler extensions.
 There exists a [./bootstrap/.clangd](./bootstrap/.clangd) file,